-- Is AU prepared to handle COVID-19?
+- What preparations has AU taken to handle COVID-19?

 - What should I do if I am concerned about being exposed?

 - What safety precautions is AU taking to clean and sanitize our community?

 - What teaching and research support is available from Bender Library?

 - I have books from Bender Library that I need to return, what should I do?

 - Are Fitness Center facilities available for use?